 To keep the tub in tip-top condition, simply treat the wood with oil every 6 months.

-The Empava Air Tub is a freestanding hydrotherapy spa tub.
-This tub has a Japanese-inspired design with a built-in ergonomic seating to provide maximum comfort and relaxation.
+The Empava Whirlpool Tub is a freestanding hydrotherapy spa tub.
+Inspired by the Japanese ofuru, it comes with a built-in ergonomic seating to provide maximum comfort and relaxation.